Jaso1024/CivilizationClassification/README.md

 # EmpireClassification
-Ensemble Learning to classify empires
+Ensemble Learning to classify Civilazations such as:

-Empires: Roman, Byzantine, Ottoman, Song, British
+-The Roman Empire

+-The Ottoman Empire

+-Nazi Germany